ferdinandyb/maildir-rank-addr/README.md

 Supported flags:

 ```
+      --addr-book-add-unmatched   flag to determine if you want unmatched addressbook contacts to be added to the output
       --addr-book-cmd string      optional command to query addresses from your addressbook
-      --addr-book-add-unmatched if cmd is stated, determine wether to add unmatched addresses at the end of the file (true or false)
       --addresses strings         comma separated list of your email addresses (regex possible)
       --config string             path to config file
       --filters strings           comma separated list of regexes to filter
+      --list-template string      list name template
       --maildir strings           comma separated list of paths to maildir folders
       --outputpath string         path to output file
       --template string           output template
 ```

 **maildir**